lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 The cookie name is `session-id` (note case).

 ### Error handling
-All the responses except `queue-get` will include in the root of the reply two fields (note case):
+All the responses except `binary-get` will include in the root of the reply two fields (note case):
 ```javascript
 ."error-code"      // An integer value containing a the error number
 ."error-message"   // An english description of the error
 ```

-The `queue-get` indicates errors using http status codes only, as it does not return a JSON tree.
+The `binary-get` indicates errors using http status codes only, as it does not return a JSON tree.

-(TODO: Create a list of error response codes).
+(TODO: `binary-get` not planned for near future)

 ### Session management
 #### Login